abemedia/abemedia.github.io/services/estate-agents.md

     -
         title: Bespoke Design
         icon: heart
-        content: All our estate agents websites boast eye-catching designs  built around your brand to represent your business in the best possible way.
+        content: All our estate agent websites boast eye-catching designs built around your brand to represent your business in the best possible way.
     -
         title: SEO Ready
         icon: search